Do you know how many types of ferrets are there?

 Ferret markings are not connected to the entire body like patterns.
 We can divide them by color into white markings and other markings.
 They are focused on some part of the body like the legs or head.
-So, let’s see what are most popular ferret markings.
+So, let’s see what the most popular ferret markings are.

 Ferret With A Bib -White Marking

 A ferret with a bib is a type of ferret with a white spot on the chest, right under the neck.
 Sometimes it can spread a little further, but usually, it’s only under the neck.